Social work: India

 National Human Rights Commission (NHRC) in 1998 and 2008 carried out systematic, intensive and critical examinations of mental hospitals in India.
 This resulted in recognition of the human rights of the persons with mental illness by the NHRC.
 From the NHRC's report as part of the NMHP, funds were provided for upgrading the facilities of mental hospitals.
 As a result of the study, it was revealed that there were more positive changes in the decade until the joint report of NHRC and NIMHANS in 2008 compared to the last 50 years until 1998.
 In 2016 Mental Health Care Bill was passed which ensures and legally entitles access to treatments with coverage from insurance, safeguarding dignity of the afflicted person, improving legal and healthcare access and allows for free medications.
 In December 2016, Disabilities Act 1995 was repealed with Rights of Persons with Disabilities Act (RPWD), 2016 from the 2014 Bill which ensures benefits for a wider population with disabilities.
 The Bill before becoming an Act was pushed for amendments by stakeholders mainly against alarming clauses in the "Equality and Non discrimination" section that diminishes the power of the act and allows establishments to overlook or discriminate against persons with disabilities and against the general lack of directives that requires to ensure the proper implementation of the Act.

 Mental health in India is in its developing stages.
 There are not enough professionals to support the demand.
 According to the Indian Psychiatric Society, there are around 9000 psychiatrists only in the country as of January 2019.
 Going by this figure, India has 0.75 psychiatrists per 100,000 population, while the desirable number is at least 3 psychiatrists per 100,000.
 While the number of psychiatrists has increased since 2010, it is still far from a healthy ratio.

 Lack of any universally accepted single licensing authority compared to foreign countries puts social workers at general in risk.
 But general bodies/councils accepts automatically a university-qualified social worker as a professional licensed to practice or as a qualified clinician.
 Lack of a centralized council in tie-up with Schools of Social Work also makes a decline in promotion for the scope of social workers as mental health professionals.
 Though in this midst the service of social workers has given a facelift to the mental health sector in the country with other allied professionals.

+Iran

+State welfare organization was previously part of health and social security ministry.